 The proponents of the Cambridge course in its almost non-grammatical form tended to be those who had been taught Latin badly as children, and with our human proneness to equate the experience of others with our own, were unable to imagine what it was like to be taught the subject both traditionally and delightfully: indeed they flatly and vocally denied that it was possible.

 But the reaction of students to the philological approach has been unmistakable.
 One Sixth Form leaver, to give a single example, remembered a moment, five years before, when one day the teacher wrote on the whiteboard the words for night in the Romance languages: nox, notte, noche, noite, nuit, noapte; and then, to make a further point, he added the German nacht, Welsh nos, Russian noch, Danish nat and the Greek νύξ.
+That, he said, was the moment when he decided to study Classics: and he is now an admired professor at one of our best universities.

 Something that same teacher also devised, for the young ones, and had them write out, was a rough template for classifying the derivation of English words: basic, but it got them discussing.